David Lloyd George: Mansion House Speech, 1911

 Lloyd George was an opponent of warfare but he paid little attention to foreign affairs until the Agadir Crisis of 1911.
-After consulting Edward Grey (the foreign minister) and H. H. Asquith (the prime minister) he gave a stirring and patriotic speech at Mansion House on 21 July 1911.
+After consulting Edward Grey (the foreign minister) and H. H. Asquith (the prime minister) he gave a stirring and patriotic speech at Mansion House on 21 July 1911, during that year's annual white tie dinner at the official residence of the Lord Mayor of London, where the Chancellor of the Exchequer delivers a speech known as the "Mansion House Speech".
 He stated: But if a situation were to be forced upon us in which peace could only be preserved by the surrender of the great and beneficent position Britain has won by centuries of heroism and achievement, by allowing Britain to be treated where her interests were vitally affected as if she were of no account in the Cabinet of nations, then I say emphatically that peace at that price would be a humiliation intolerable for a great country like ours to endure.
 National honour is no party question.
 The security of our great international trade is no party question.

 He was warning both France and Germany, but the public response cheered solidarity with France and hostility toward Germany.
 Berlin was outraged, blaming Lloyd George for doing "untold harm both with regard to German public opinion and the negotiations."
 Count Metternich, Germany's ambassador in London, said, "Mr Lloyd George's speech came upon us like a thunderbolt".